Collective Teacher Efficacy

 Removing duplicate studies is a major protocol of the meta-analysis method, as shown by Eells below.
 But, Hattie had ignored this and many other protocols for over 20 years.

-However, due to the weight of peer review critique, Hattie has finally admitted this is a major problem in his work and has re-examined his feedback research, Wisniewski, Zierer & Hattie (2020) "The Power of Feedback Revisited", getting totally different results,
+However, due to the weight of peer review critique, Hattie has finally admitted that this is a major problem in his work and has re-examined his feedback research, Wisniewski, Zierer & Hattie (2020) "The Power of Feedback Revisited", subsequently getting totally DIFFERENT results,

 "...a source of distortion when using a synthesis approach results from overlapping samples of studies.
 By integrating a number of meta-analyses dealing with effects of feedback interventions without checking every single primary study, there is a high probability that the samples of primary studies integrated in these meta-analyses are not independent of each other...Therefore, these would have to be considered as duplets–primary studies that are included in the result of the synthesis more than once–and consequently cause a distortion." (p.
 2)